Zach Bryan: 2017–2019: Beginnings

+2019–2020: DeAnn and Elisabeth

 His debut album, DeAnn, was dedicated to his late mother and released on August 24, 2019.
-It was written in two months and recorded with his friends in a Florida Airbnb.
+It was written in two months and recorded with his friends in an Airbnb located in Jacksonville, Florida.
+The album consisted of 12 tracks, many of which had been previously uploaded to his YouTube.

+Bryan's first public concert was in Medford, Oregon, in October 2019.
+He has since made his debut at the historic Ryman Auditorium, among other noteworthy appearances.

 A second album, Elisabeth, was released on May 8, 2020.
 He recorded the album in a repurposed barn behind his home in Washington.
+The album is named after his ex-wife.
+The album contains 19 tracks, including the tracks "Heading South" and "Revival".

+Bryan released his first EP, Quiet, Heavy Dreams, on November 27, 2020.

+2021–2022: American Heartbreak and "Something in the Orange"

 On April 10, 2021, Bryan made his Grand Ole Opry debut.
 He later signed a deal with Warner Records to release his music.

-On October 14, 2021, Bryan announced that the U.S. Navy honorably discharged him after eight years of service to pursue his career in music just ahead of his nationwide Fall 2021 "Ain't For Tamin' Tour".
+On October 14, 2021, Bryan announced that he was honorably discharged from the U.S. Navy after eight years of service to pursue his career in music just ahead of his nationwide Fall 2021 "Ain't For Tamin' Tour".
 He said, "If it was my decision, I would never get out of the world's greatest Navy, but here I am and they kindly honorably discharged me to go play some music."

 On January 25, 2022, Bryan announced that he would release his major-label debut, a triple album, American Heartbreak, on May 20, 2022.
+On April 22, 2022, Bryan released the hit single "Something in the Orange", which became a mainstream hit and is regarded as one of Bryan's most recognizable and identifiable songs.
+The song was Bryan's breakthrough onto the Billboard Hot 100 debuting at position 55 on May 7, 2022, and peaking at 10.

-It debuted at number five on the US Billboard 200 with over 70,000 album-equivalent units, marking the biggest first week for a country album in 2022.
+American Heartbreak debuted at number five on the U.S. Billboard 200 with over 70,000 album-equivalent units, marking the biggest first week for a country album in 2022.
+The album consisted of 34 tracks including "Something in the Orange – Z&E's Version" a more raw and acoustic version of the hit song.

+On July 15, 2022, Bryan released his second EP, Summertime Blues, which featured collaborator Charles Wesley Goodwin.
+The EP contained nine tracks including the charting song of "Oklahoma Smokeshow" which peaked at number 75.

-On October 11, 2022, Bryan released the single "Starved", followed by the two singles "Fifth of May" and "The Greatest Day of My Life".
+On September 8, 2022, Bryan released the single "Burn, Burn, Burn" followed by the single "Starved" on October 10.
+These were followed by the two singles "Fifth of May" and "The Greatest Day of My Life" on November 11, 2022.

-On Christmas Day of 2022, he released a live album called All My Homies Hate Ticketmaster recorded at Red Rocks Amphitheatre.
+On December 25, 2022, he released a live album called All My Homies Hate Ticketmaster (Live from Red Rocks), recorded at Red Rocks Amphitheatre.

+Bryan's single "Something In The Orange" was nominated for Best Country Solo Performance at the 65th Annual Grammy Awards marking Bryan's first career Grammy Awards nomination.